ChandraPrakash-Bathula/Keywords_Prediction-Machine-Learning-Integration/README.md

 We acknowledge the contributions of the open-source community and the libraries utilized in this project, enabling us to build an efficient and effective keyword prediction model.

-Thank you for visiting our repository and exploring our Keyword Prediction Model!
+Thank you for visiting the repository and exploring our Keyword Prediction Model!
 We hope it proves to be a valuable tool in your text analysis endeavors.